makolivares/bizmate-weather/README.md

     <li>Run the project by using npm run start</li>
 </ol>

-This is quite a straight forward app and best for tourist that is new in traveling in Japan, this website app will provide a decent app of information regarding the weather with the designated time that it will be affected.
-And, near places on the cities that you will gonna visit.
-By just clicking the button, it will provide you all the information you need.
+This app is designed to be straightforward, making it ideal for tourists who are new to traveling in Japan.
+The website provides comprehensive information about the weather, including forecasts for specific times when it will be affected.
+Additionally, it offers details about nearby attractions in the cities you plan to visit.
+With just a click of a button, you can access all the information you need.

-This website app is responsive enough that it can be viewed on mobile devices and will have an ease of use.
+The website is responsive, ensuring it can be easily viewed on mobile devices, offering a user-friendly experience.